Southern Illinois University Carbondale: Campus

 At the time of SIU's first class in 1874, the university consisted of one three-story building constructed between 1870 and 1874.
 Many of the university's first buildings were constructed as the university expanded throughout the late 1800s and early 1900s.
-Major modern additions were built during the 1960-70s and the 2000-10s.
+Major additions were built during the 1960-70s and the 2000-10s.
 The age of the university is reflected in the various architectural styles on display, including examples of Victorian and Brutalist designs.
 In addition to its physical facilities, the campus boasts several areas of natural beauty, including Thompson Woods and Campus Lake.
 Various memorials, monuments, artistic structures, and other sites of interest are also present throughout the campus.